econ-ark/REMARK/REMARKs/EpiExp.md

 ---
-tags:
-  - REMARK
+title: "Epidemiological Expectations in Economics" # required
 abstract: "‘Epidemiological’ models of belief formation put social interactions at their core; such models are the main (almost, the only) tool used by non-economists to study the dynamics of beliefs in populations.
 We survey the (comparatively) small literature in which economists attempting to model the consequences of beliefs about the future – ‘expectations’ – have employed what we view as a full-fledged epidemiological approach to explore an economic question.
 We draw connections to related work on narrative economics, news/rumor spreading, ‘contagion,’ and the spread of online content.
-Finally, we discuss a number of promising directions for future research.
-" # abstract: optional
+Finally, we discuss a number of promising directions for future research." # abstract: optional
 authors: # required
   -
     family-names: Carroll